 Are you trying to earn the most valuable travel rewards for every dollar you spend on your credit cards?

 If you’re the kind of person who always avoids interest charges by paying your statement balance in full each month, you should be earning the most valuable rewards you can.
-Barclays (which used to go by Barclaycard), just introduced the Arrival Premier, a credit card that allows you to earn tens of thousands of bonus miles each year and gives you a chance to transfer your rewards to airline miles.
+Earlier this year, Barclays (which used to go by Barclaycard), introduced the Arrival Premier, a credit card that allows you to earn tens of thousands of bonus miles each year and gives you a chance to transfer your rewards to airline miles.

 How the new Barclays Arrival Premier card works